 Let’s look at an example with Bitcoin, undoubtedly the king of cryptocurrencies.
 Suppose I send you 1 BTC.
-Now the system needs to verify the transaction to know whether it really took place or I am lying.
+Now the system needs to verify the transaction to know whether it took place or I am lying.
 That’s what miners are for.
 One of the miners look through the records and verifies the transaction.

 But it’s not that easy.
 Remember, the blockchain is a public ledger.
-So if the mining process was this easy anyone could have set up a miner and start manipulating the system.
+So if the mining process was this easy, anyone could have set up a miner and start manipulating the system.

 Creating A Hash Out Of The Block

-But once you create a hash you won’t be able to retrieve the information embedded in it if you don’t know the initial information.
+But once you create a hash, you won’t be able to retrieve the information embedded in it if you don’t know the initial information.
 After the hash is created and is added to the blockchain, the system rewards the miner.
 For Bitcoin, this reward amount is 12.5 BTC per block.

 Proof Of Work And Competition For Coins

 The cryptocurrency network doesn’t accept any hashes.
 A hash of a block must meet certain criteria to be considered as a valid block.
-It doesn’t matter whether the miner has created a hash with proper data.
+It doesn’t matter whether the miner has created a hash with valid data.
 It still has to match the rules the system sets for it.

 The cryptocurrency protocol demands the miners to create blocks that look a certain way.
 Usually, a block’s hash should have a certain number of zeroes at the beginning.
-And the system doesn’t publicly disclose the format and it changes the format after each successful block.
+And the system doesn’t publicly disclose the format, and it changes the format after each successful block.

-If the hash of a miner doesn’t match the required format it needs to create another hash out of the block data.
+If the hash of a miner doesn’t match the required format, it needs to create another hash out of the block data.
 But the miner cannot manipulate raw transaction data, nor can it manipulate data from the previous block.